jonli123/cs244-jellyfish-reproduction/README.md

 ### Running Jupyter

-[Jupyter](https://jupyter.org/) is a way to run an interactive Python notebook, you can write python and draw graphs inline.
-We find that it dramatically improves our productivity over running a stand-alone script, especially if it takes a while to generate the data and we're making slight changes to a standalone script.
+[Jupyter](https://jupyter.org/) lets you run interactive Python notebooks, in which you can write python and draw graphs inline.
+We find that it dramatically improves our productivity over running a stand-alone script, especially if it takes a while to generate the data and we're making slight changes to graphs.

 You are welcome to work on the project however you want, but if we were working on this project, we would make all the graphs in Jupyter and then move the code to `jellyfish/figures.py`.
-This would help get each graph done faster, and then we would be able to easily generate all the figures before turning in the project.
+This would help get each graph done faster, and then we would be able to easily test and generate all the figures before turning in the project.

 You can start the jupyter notebook server by running the following.
 There's an example notebook in `notebooks/Example Notebook.ipynb`